 Is this card truly as good as it looks?
 It would seem that this card is on the verge of being at least Standard-playable, as 2 mana isn't a bad price to pay for that effect.
 It is 4 mana to cast, and doesn't have an immediate effect on the game, so it may be a bit too slow.
 But the raw power of this card is amazing.

 How about Modern, where the Tron lands can create tons of colorless mana?
-Both Tron and Eldrazi decks may find a home for this card, but how does it fit into the current lists?
+Both Tron and Eldrazi decks could play Oracle's Vault, but there isn't really a place to fit it into those deck lists.
 Affinity probably doesn't want to pay 4 mana for this.
 It's just hard to say how this will work without other ways to throw brick counters onto this.

-Being only a rare and also being a promo, it's not like Oracle's Vault is going to be hard to find.
-This is one of those cool "sleeper" cards.
-Its abilities are just too good to ignore and this should be a really fun card to brew around.
+Being only a rare and also being a promo, Oracle's Vault is going to be hard to find and is one of those cool "sleeper" cards that may fit into a competitive combo deck some day.
+Its abilities are just too good to ignore.
+This is a really fun card to brew around.